pzxbc/github-blog/source/_posts/tmux-usage.md

 # refresh 'status-left' and 'status-right' more often
 set -g status-interval 5

-# set only on OS X where it's required
-set -g default-command "reattach-to-user-namespace -l $SHELL"

-# focus events enabled for terminals that support them
-set -g focus-events on

 # super useful when using "grouped sessions" and multi-monitor setup
 setw -g aggressive-resize on